Valley Line (Edmonton)

 The Valley Line is a low-floor urban light rail line in Edmonton, Alberta, Canada.
 The 13.1 km line runs southeast from downtown at 102 Street stop to Mill Woods Town Centre at Mill Woods stop and connects to the Capital and Metro lines at Churchill station, downtown.
 The line is being constructed in phases, with phase 1 being the current open 12-station portion between 102 Street and Mill Woods that commenced operations on November 4, 2023.
 The second phase, consisting of the 14 km, 16-station portion between 102 Street and Lewis Farms, began construction in 2021 and is expected to be completed in 2028.
 Upon completion, the entire Valley Line is expected to serve more than 100,000 commuters daily, nearly matching the current Capital Line and Metro Line in terms of capacity and ridership.

 Unlike the other trains in the system, the Valley Line operates low-floor Bombardier Flexity Freedom trains, which were first designed for Line 5 Eglinton in Toronto.
-Forty other new low-floor light rail vehicles were ordered in 2021 from Hyundai Rotem for the Valley Line, to be put in service when phase 2 to Lewis Farms opens.
+Forty-six other new low-floor light rail vehicles were ordered in 2021 from Hyundai Rotem for the Valley Line, to be put in service when Phase 2 to Lewis Farms opens.

+In 2026, Edmonton Transit Service was announced as the new operator of the Valley Line, replacing TransEd Partners.
+The transition will take around two years.